-Traditionally, Norwegian cheese was made from cow’s milk.
-Today, however, many producers are blending goat milk and soy milk in order to create a more versatile cheese with a nuttier flavor.
-In addition, some cheeses are aged in barrels, much like the vino that Italian vino is processed in.
+Traditionally, Norwegian cheeses was made from cow’s milk.
+Today, however, many producers are blending goat’s milk and soy milk in order to create a more versatile cheese with a nuttier flavor.
+In addition, goat cheese are aged in barrels, much like the vino that Italian vino is processed in.
 These barrel-aged cheeses tend to have a more intense flavor, but I find that my taste buds do not care for them as much as they do cow’s milk cheeses.

 If you really want to set yourself apart from the crowd, you might consider trying some off-brand varieties of Norwegian cheese.
-The most popular flavors from this group are the buttery golden Roquefort, and the tangy spicy Stilton.
-Both have a slightly tart taste, and both have very nice texture.
+The most unique flavor from this group are the buttery golden Roquefort, and the tangy spicy Stilton.
+Both have a slightly tart taste, and both have creamy texture.
 These cheeses are both great to serve with the classic holiday fare, such as turkey and crackers, or with a nice blend of different breads, such as whole wheat or sourdough.
 Some people like eat it with sour cream.

-In terms of drinking, many people enjoy their Norwegian cheese in a glass of milk.
+In terms of drinking, many people enjoy their Norwegian cheeses in a glass of goat’s milk.
 While I think that it would be delicious served with coffee, I personally prefer to drink it while it is still on the cheese.
 It goes great with a glass of crisp winter morning coffee as well as with hot chocolate and orange juice.
 I have also had some interesting luck with the use of honey and molasses, and I encourage you to try it as well.
-The sweet taste of molasses is a perfect compliment for the smooth taste of the honey.
-It is by far my favorite way to enjoy my Norwegian cheese!
+The sweet taste of molasses is a perfect compliment for the smooth taste of the honey or strawberry jam.
+It is by far my favorite way to enjoy my Norwegian brown cheese!

 There are hundreds of other variations of Norwegian cheese that you can try, as well as an endless assortment of types of breads that go great with it.
 There is nothing quite like the soft texture of some of the softer styles of this cheese, such as the Brie and Gouda cheeses.
 Some other favorites include the blue cheese that comes in two sizes, meaning that you only need one small bite to be satisfied.
 You might also want to try the skim milk that is available in a variety of locations in Norway.